pieforproviders/pieforproviders/CONTRIBUTING.md

 ## Pull Request Checklist

 [ ] Branch from the develop branch and, if needed, rebase to the current develop branch before submitting your pull request.
-If it doesn't merge cleanly with develop you may be asked to rebase your changes.
+If it doesn't merge cleanly with develop you may be asked to rebase your changes
-[ ] Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should pass tests and linters).
+[ ] Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should pass tests and linters)
-[ ] When updating dependencies, please explain _why_ the update is necessary.
+[ ] When updating dependencies, please explain _why_ the update is necessary
-[ ] If your PR is not getting reviewed or you need a specific person to review it, you can @-tag a reviewer asking for a review in the pull request or a comment.
+[ ] If your PR is not getting reviewed or you need a specific person to review it, you can @-tag a reviewer asking for a review in the pull request or a comment
-[ ] Add tests relevant to the fixed bug or new feature.
+[ ] Add tests relevant to the fixed bug or new feature